Illegally Grazed Horses

 If it is an emergency situation e.g. the horse is sick, injured or at immediate risk of danger telephone the RSPCA hotline on 0300 1234 999.
 You will need to give as much detail as possible and this should include their location and any access issues.
 Welfare conditions can also be reported to the World Horse Welfare Hotline 08000 480 180 and British Horse Society on 02476 840517.

-The council does permit grazing on a limited number of public open spaces that are managed as local nature reserves / nature conservation areas.
+We do permit grazing on a limited number of public open spaces that are managed as local nature reserves / nature conservation areas.
 These include:

 - Ashford Community Woodland Local Nature Reserve;